martin-kritzl/MMR2-MECH-Arduino/README.md

 # Overview
 This is an implementation for controlling a robot with MS-12A motors from Makeblock.

+# Features
+* PTP Movement
+* PTP Movement with synchronized servos (movement starts and ends at same time)
+* PTP Movement where the speed is slightly increased and decreased
+* Linear Movement where points in between can be buffered
+  * So the movement is smoother because of less latency
+  * The points have to be calculated separately
+* Several other helpful functions listed in chapter API

 # Prerequisites

 * Arduino: https://www.arduino.cc/en/software